 Day 1 of the 7-Day Japan Itinerary: Tokyo

-You can do this Itinerary forwards or backward, depending on where you fly into!
-Generally, the cheapest airport to fly into is Tokyo, but if you fly into Osaka, then this Itinerary will still work for you!
-Just backward!
+You can do this Itinerary forwards or backward, depending on where you fly into.
+Generally, the cheapest airport to fly to is the Narita Airport or Haneda Airport in Tokyo, but if you fly into Osaka, then this 7 days itinerary will still work for you.
+Just backward. (:

 First stop: the busiest street crossing in the world!
 About 2,500 people cross at one time, and it’s definitely something you don’t want to miss!

 Mag’s Park (If open)

 Of course, you’re going to want to see that chaos from above, right?!
 There are a few places that you can spot Shibuya crossing from above:

 - Mag’s Park (600 Yen)

 - Cafe’s on the highest floor of the Magnet Building (Inflated Price of 1 Item from the Menu)